ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 5. After validation and tests are done, the Block Processor calls the function `revertTransaction()` on the Wallet State.
 6. The binary log (the journal) is played backward until it reaches the point where `beginTransaction()` was called.

-The WSJ approach is somewhat more complicated than the snapshotting method, but it allows for certain disadvantages:
+The WSJ approach is somewhat more complicated than the snapshotting method, but it allows for certain advantages:
 * Because a binary log of changes exists, the WalletState can be stored to disk without it having to be locked for modifications during the saving process.
 * When synchronizing the WalletState to fresh nodes, no locking or caching needs to be performed.
 * 'Dirty' or corrupt WalletState, which is saved or transmitted as mentioned above, can be put in a consistent state by replaying the journal.